andersmurphy/andersmurphy-blog/resources/posts/2019-08-03-clojure-using-java-time-with-jdbc.md

      :log_date #object[java.time.LocalDate 0x265e4f6d "2019-08-03"]})
 ```

-### Adding instant and localdate reader literals
+### Reader literals

 To make `java.time` values easier to work with we can add support for reader literals.
-For the repl to be able to print the literals define the following methods.
+For Clojure to be able to print the literals define the following methods.

 ```clojure
 (defmethod print-method java.time.Instant